soroorh/learning-resources-sbl/README.md

     + Case Studies in Functional Genomics

   Click [here](http://genomicsclass.github.io/book) for the course Github page.
-Rafa has also published a book, [Data Analysis for the Life Sciences](https://leanpub.com/dataanalysisforthelifesciences/) that can be downloaded for free.
-New courses start every four weeks.
+Rafa has also published a book for these series, [Data Analysis for the Life Sciences](https://leanpub.com/dataanalysisforthelifesciences/) that can be downloaded for free.

 - [The Data Science Specialization on Coursera](https://www.coursera.org/specializations/jhudatascience)

   This is an excellent place to start your R/data analysis journey, offered by Jeff Leek and Roger D. Peng from John Hopkins University.
 They also offer a course on Reproducible Research.
+  New courses start every four weeks.

 - [Genomic Data Science Specialization](https://www.coursera.org/specializations/genomics)